FatiGurqiti/Neutro/README.md

 ## Documentation

-The app uses [Firebase](https://firebase.google.com/), in order to be able to do the tasks simply, replace existing _google-services.json_.
+The app uses [Firebase](https://firebase.google.com/), in order to be able to do the tasks.
+Simply, replace existing _google-services.json_.

 ### Usage the app